old-man-teach-code/poly-visor/README.md

 # Poly-visor

-A centralized supervisor web-based UI
+A centralized supervisor web-based UI using SvelteKit and FLASK

 * Lightweight plugin
 * Processes status always up to date
 * Reactivity through asynchronous actions
 * Works on supervisord
-* Observe the resources of comuter through charts
+* Observe the resources of comuter through charts visualized using ChartJS
 * Allow user to create and edit configuration file via web page (permission required)

 ## Installation